DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 Command Station Functions
 ==========================

-``POWERON`` Power on track and UNJOIN (not yet implemented) - this command will be available in a future release of CommandStation-EX
+``POWERON`` Power on track and UNJOIN (not yet implemented) - this command will be available in a future release of EX-CommandStation

 ``POWEROFF``	Power off track